Student Roadmap to Success

 Our Student Roadmap to Success plots the course of a student’s journey from cradle to career.
 The StriveTogether Cradle to Career Network identified seven core outcome areas that are most critical for the success of every child.

-All of our efforts focus on these six cradle-to-career outcomes:
+All of our efforts focus on these seven cradle-to-career outcomes:

 Being ready for kindergarten affects future academic achievement and life success.
 Children develop fundamental skills and responses in early childhood that build strong foundations for reading, counting and social interactions.
 Studies show that as a child’s kindergarten readiness scores improve, third-grade reading and math scores rise accordingly.